What Is A Trapped Nerve?

 How Can Physiotherapy Help My Trapped Nerve?

-• First accurate examination and diagnosis of the problem to identify the source and severity of the problem.
+- First accurate examination and diagnosis of the problem to identify the source of the problem and customise treatment for your problem.

-• Hands on treatment to relieve muscle spasm and pain to relieve pressure on the nerve.
+- Hands on treatment to relieve muscle spasm and pain, which can help to relieve the mechanical pressure squeezing on the nerve.

-• Mobilisations of the nerves- often called “flossing the nerve” to decompress the nerve.
+- Mobilisations of the nerves- often called “flossing the nerve” to free and release the nerve.